Pipe organs require high volume low pressure compressed air to blow the

 removed the hub from the church blower's 1" wide fan to be reused on

 the new third stage fan.
-Since I wanted to reuse the 2 church blower's
+Since I wanted to reuse 2 of the church blower's

 fans, I had to determine the required diameter of the new third stage